 Cancer Smarts is my personal blog sharing faith-infused encouragement about the stage III and stage IV colon cancer journey.
 Since there is no stage V cancer, I decided I’d better write fast.
 My treatment journey included colostomy, chemo, radiation, ileostomy, and take down (reconnecting my body so the bag was no longer needed); I was clear for about a year; cancer came back with a vengeance; I got mad; I gave myself permission to do things differently the second time around.
-For a quick summary check out the timeline.
-I’m clear again as of May 2017, praise Jesus.
+Check out the timeline.
+I’m clear again as of May 2018, praise Jesus.
 Really, I do praise Jesus.
 I write to continue processing the journey and hopefully to encourage someone else.

 You’ll find thoughts here about restoring personal joy in the face of life threatening disease; finding a willing spirit to make choices about treatment options; and being sustained daily by God in the “new normal”.
 You can sign up to receive my blog posts quietly in your email inbox.
 You can also connect with me on Facebook.